 After observing the type of inheritance that expresses the autoflowering trait, at Sweet Seeds® we tend to believe that perhaps the autoflowering genes are “damaged” genes which can not carry out their mission of flowering according to the photoperiod, when the hours of light decrease.

-After the 70’s some pioneers at cannabis breeding observed the potential concealed by these autoflowering varieties and started to cross them with high-THC marihuana strains, with the final goal of taking advantage of these autoflowering genetics which provided fast flowering, short stature, acclimation to cold zones and resistance to local insects and diseases.
+After the 70’s some pioneers at cannabis breeding observed the potential concealed by these autoflowering strains and started to cross them with high-THC marihuana strains, with the final goal of taking advantage of these autoflowering genetics which provided fast flowering, short stature, acclimation to cold zones and resistance to local insects and diseases.
 This is how the first improvement programmes to introduce these characteristics in strains with high THC content and pleasant aroma started.

 The first documented experiments with crosses between several Ruderalis strains and high-THC strains were performed by Ernest Small from Agriculture Canada in Ontario in the course of the 70’s.

-During the 80’s the famous cannabis breeder Neville, owner of the legendary and pioneer Seed Bank experimented with crosses between Ruderalis and some varieties as for example Mexican strains, Skunk #1 and several Indicas.
+During the 80’s the famous cannabis breeder Neville, owner of the legendary and pioneer Seed Bank experimented with crosses between Ruderalis and some strains as for example Mexican strains, Skunk #1 and several Indicas.
 Although some of these Neville’s crosses matured much earlier than the classic Mexican strains, they featured lower THC content and were very unstable regarding flowering time and calyx-to-leaf ratio in the buds.

-Also during these years, in British Columbia’s gulf islands (Canada), an anonymous outdoor cannabis grower observed that in the photoperiod-dependent cannabis variety that he was growing for some years, harvested in October, every year a few specimens matured much earlier, by late July or beginning of August.
-After several years of selection he obtained a seed line that kept the autoflowering trait and preserved the effects and aromas of his beloved variety of seeds.
+Also during these years, in British Columbia’s gulf islands (Canada), an anonymous outdoor cannabis grower observed that in the photoperiod-dependent cannabis strain that he was growing for some years, harvested in October, every year a few specimens matured much earlier, by late July or beginning of August.
+After several years of selection he obtained a seed line that kept the autoflowering trait and preserved the effects and aromas of his beloved strain of seeds.
 This is how Mighty Mite was born.

 One of the first autoflowering strains presented by Sweet Seeds® in the beginning of 2009, Speed Devil Auto®, was developed from a selection of specimens from a Canadian autoflowering seed line received in a seed interchange and was submitted to several generations of selection.
 We believe that it is very likely linked to the famous and primitive Mighty Mite.